 London’s Covent Garden is a vibrant and colourful corner of London’s West End, where you’ll find some of the city’s best bars, restaurants, shopping and entertainment in an area you can explore on foot in just a few hours.

 The historic streets and squares of Covent Garden have so much to offer, from stylish boutiques to elegant theatres, and of course the Royal Opera House and Royal Ballet.

-Covent Garden is famous for its incredible street performers, so you never know what’s around the corner - take a stroll around the Old Market Piazza and soak up the atmosphere of this charming and lively London district.
+Covent Garden Market is famous for its incredible street performers, so you never know what’s around the corner - take a stroll around the Old Market Piazza and soak up the atmosphere of this charming and lively London district.